elizabethsiegle/remote-mcp-server-authless-chat-with-cal/README.md

-# Building a Remote MCP Server on Cloudflare (Without Auth)
+# Build a Remote MCP Server on Cloudflare (Without Auth) to Query + Write to Google Calendar

 This example allows you to deploy a remote MCP server giving your MCP client access to your Google Calendar that doesn't require authentication on Cloudflare Workers.